-Distributions not required, except as governed by law.
+Distributions not required, except as governed by law until age 73.

 Calculating the Benefit:

 Defined Benefit Component - See definition under Plan 1.

 Defined Contribution Component - The benefit is based on contributions made by the member and any matching contributions made by the employer, plus net investment earnings on those contributions.